Walker River State Recreation Area

 A sublime stretch of the East Walker River invites all Nevadans and visitors to experience the unparalleled beauty of the Silver State.
 The creation of Walker River State Recreation Area was made possible by a donation from the Walker Basin Conservancy, and will continue to develop in the coming years.
-This storied stretch of the stunning Walker River had been under private ownership for over 125 years, until the Walker Basin Restoration Program acquired these historic ranches.
+This storied stretch of the stunning Walker River had been under private ownership for more than 125 years until the Walker Basin Restoration Program acquired these historic ranches.

 Units at Walker River State Park

-With historic structures and valuable wildlife habitat intact, Walker River State Park parcels work together as four distinct park units, offering top-notch camping, biking, wildlife viewing, nature trails, OHV exploring, world-class fishing, and many other recreational opportunities.
+With historic structures and valuable wildlife habitat intact, Walker River State Park parcels work together as five distinct park units, offering top-notch camping, biking, wildlife viewing, nature trails, OHV exploring, world-class fishing, and many other recreational opportunities.
+A visitor center features exhibits on the colorful history of the Walker River State Recreation Area.

 Pitchfork Ranch